Welcome to all students who are ready to start learning a new language or continue to develop your bilingual skills!

 If you have previous experience in a language, you can take our Online Readiness Test in French, German, or Spanish to determine the appropriate level for you.
 For other languages, contact Academic Advisor Laura Edwards.

 If you earn a C or better in your first Illinois State language class at the 112 level or above, you can earn up to eight hours for free of Credit for Acquired Proficiency (CAP) credit for prior courses in the sequence.
 (For example, if you place into and complete 115 with a C or better, you will retroactively receive 8 hours of CAP credit at no cost to you.)
-Students must fill out CAP form in STV 114 to request credit.
+CAP can be earned for a total of eight hours for any of the 100-level language courses.
+Students must fill out a CAP form to request credit.

 The department also awards credit for Advanced Placement, International Baccalaureate, and the State of Illinois Biliteracy Certificate.
 See the Undergraduate Catalog for details.